chinamike65/hugo-tuolesi/content/book3/book3en.md

 You also need to persevere in making offerings, especially when you are not very good at making offerings, or the offerings are relatively poor.

-When the Kadampa Dade Puqiongwa made offerings to the Three Jewels, they could only offer spicy herbs at first, but gradually they were able to offer synthetic long incense, and later they were able to offer precious agarwood.
+When the Kadampa Dade Pu-chung-wa made offerings to the Three Jewels, they could only offer spicy herbs at first, but gradually they were able to offer synthetic long incense, and later they were able to offer precious agarwood.

 295

-It is said that later Master Pu Qiongwa used 22 taels of gold incense every time he prepared incense.
+It is said that later Master Buton Rinchen Drub used 22 taels of gold incense every time he prepared incense.

-We all have to learn from Master Pu Qiongwa.
+We all have to learn from Master Bu chungwa.
 Even if the offerings are few and bad, as long as we persist in making offerings, we can gradually increase the blessings, get better offerings, and ultimately achieve great blessings.

 If you feel that the offerings are not good and don’t make them, you will not be able to accumulate vast blessings, and you will only be a person with low blessings after reincarnation.